akshaydeo/blog/_posts/2020-09-16-principles.md

 These are essential principles for being a better engineering manager and setting up better engineering management processes.
 Most of these principles are from the books that I have mentioned in the introductory post.
 I deserve very little credit for this.

-## 🖖 Consistency is the key
+## Consistency is the key

 - Everything that we, as managers, do has to be consistent.
 - Any strategy/policy becomes effective when applied for sufficiently long periods.
 - So pick the tools you are comfortable with, and implement if you pledge to use them consistently.

-## ♻️ Be iterative when it comes to processes
+## Be iterative when it comes to processes

 - Change is the only constant 😌.
 And every process needs changes and iterations to make it perfect.
 - Keep these processes open for iterations.
 Do not lock on something unless you can prove it works.
 Also, do not engage the entire team from the inception of the processes.
 - Have [strong opinions loosely held!](https://medium.com/@ameet/strong-opinions-weakly-held-a-framework-for-thinking-6530d417e364) You will find many counter-arguments for this philosophy, but this is highly important to keep your approach iterative.
 - Don't add exceptions, count the exceptions, and update the process if an exception repeatedly occurs over a considerable amount of time.

-## 🥊 Actionable feedbacks
+## Actionable feedbacks

 - The outcome of each engineering management process should be actionable with little or no manual efforts.
   - For the standup flow mentioned above, each standup message processing should give information about
-    - 🏃‍♂️Progress of the project
+    - Progress of the project
-    - 🛑Blockers that an EM needs to look into on high priority.
+    - Blockers that an EM needs to look into on high priority.
 - Each actionable output should be converted into a metric and tracked throughout the lifetime of the action.
   - Based on the overall progress and blockers list, the system should give an overall health score based on some pre-defined weighting formula.
 - If it’s too low, the project needs some special attention. 🥋

-## ⭕️ Always complete the loop
+## Always complete the loop

 - Most of the processes adopted by teams do not complete the loop.
 So no one can learn from these processes and keep on repeating almost the same mistakes in different forms.
 - Completing the loop is the job of an engineering manager.
 And one of the trickiest and tedious one.
 - For standups, making sure all the blockers are solved, digging deeper if the health score is low are the examples of completing the loop.

-## 📣 Precisely over-communicate
+## Precisely over-communicate

 - Firmly establish the directions of the culture code/expectations from the team members.
 And keep on repeating it, even if you think you have done it well in the first go.
 - Sometimes these conversations become unpleasant, repetitive, and impertinent.
 But its all worth it.
 - Aligning everyone from the team towards the common goal with consistent practices and culture code is the recipe for successful execution.

-## 🤗 Open up communication channels
+## Open up communication channels

 - Some members, specifically junior members of the team, may not feel comfortable voicing their opinions.
 Make sure senior members of your team are standing up for junior members.
 - Force team leads/project leads to create private channels, which are not accessible to the managers/leadership where every person in the group can voice all of their problems.
 - Never attribute issues to specific people.
 If there is a problem, there is a problem 😁.
 And its EMs job to look into it constructively.

-## 😇 Trust in your teams capabilities
+## Trust in your teams capabilities

 <div class="container">
 <div class="row">